TickleThePanda/RenderHack-ExampleBot/README.md

 1. Clone this repository
 2. `npm install`
 3. Copy `.env.example` to `.env`
-4. Get token details from @AverageMarcus or setup your own legacy token in a Slack team you control (see: https://api.slack.com/custom-integrations/legacy-tokens)
+4. Get token details from [Marcus](https://github.com/AverageMarcus) or setup your own legacy token in a Slack team you control (see: https://api.slack.com/custom-integrations/legacy-tokens)
 5. To run the bot: `npm start`

 ## Adding new functionality